How it started

-Using sections of the exploration posters, subtly altered, this would encourage children to take a close reading of the posters and to really look at all the action and activity that is going
+Using sections of the exploration posters, subtly altered, would encourage children to take a close reading of the posters and to really look at all the action and activity that is going

 - Totally True or Fully False!

-- Word search and Cryptic Clue Challenge
+- Word Search and Cryptic Clue Challenge

 A traditional word search with a twist!
-The found words would stack up horizontally, one below the other, and one vertical line of characters from each word would spell out a special word – perhaps a password that allows the reader access to a protected page on the website where a special surveyor Easter egg (electronic special treat!) could be found.
+The found words would stack up horizontally, one below the other, and one vertical line of characters from each word would spell out a special word – perhaps a password that allows the reader access to a protected page on the website where a special surveyor Easter egg (an electronic special treat!) could be found.
 There would also be a glossary for the found words that would help young readers to better understand key geospatial terms.

 - Massive Measures

-This page would comprise a multiple choice quiz based on heights, lengths, depths and other measures taken during extreme survey missions.
+This page would comprise a multiple choice quiz based on heights, lengths, depths, and other measures taken during extreme survey missions.
 The focus here would be on the wow factor in each example, showing how surveyors work at extremes, how vast the measurements that they take can be, and how they work all over the world, in all environments and conditions.

 - Mega Machines

-On one side of this page would be a vertical row of images of survey vehicles / robots, and on the other side would be another vertical row of images of extreme / hazardous locations.
+On one side of this page would be a vertical row of images of survey vehicles/robots, and on the other side would be another vertical row of images of extreme/hazardous locations.
 They would all be mixed up, and the Last Surveyor would present the reader with the challenge to link the correct robot or vehicle with the setting in which it would be used.
 For example, a robotic serpent would be linked to an underwater setting; a drone would be used to survey the damage caused by forest fires, etc.

 Keep an eye out for GeoSquads Character Profile blogs coming over the next few weeks.
-Learn more about the main stars of the comic, their likes, dislikes and a small introductory biography…
+Learn more about the main stars of the comic, their likes, dislikes, and a small introductory biography…

 More about our Comic: